COMPARISON

 Which API has better historical data?

-TheStatsAPI provides 20+ years of historical data with 84,000+ players tracked across 1,196 competitions.
+TheStatsAPI provides 10 years of historical data with 84,000+ players tracked across 80 competitions by default, with up to 1,196 competitions available on request.
 API-Football offers several years of historical data for most leagues, but depth varies by competition.
 For long-term trend analysis, season-over-season comparisons, or building historical datasets, TheStatsAPI has a clear advantage.

 Can I switch from API-Football to TheStatsAPI?